Johnson & Johnson Ovarian Cancer Lawsuit Update 2026

 And the science continues to stack up.
 In 2023, researchers from the National Institutes of Health published a study in the Journal of Clinical Oncology linking genital use of talcum powder to a higher risk of ovarian cancer, especially with frequent or long-term use.
 That study added weight to the stories of more than 50,000 women now suing Johnson & Johnson.

-Johnson & Johnson's Products Named in Talcum Powder Cases
+What Johnson & Johnson Products Are Named in Talcum Powder Lawsuits?

 The two main Johnson & Johnson products at the center of these lawsuits are: